 Our City provides a full range of urban services including public sewer, water, and stormwater conveyance systems, as well as our own Police and Fire Departments.
 We contract with other agencies for such services as solid waste collection and disposal, wastewater treatment, and drinking water.
 Private parties or other agencies provide such services as electric power, natural gas, and telecommunications.

 “A house is not a home unless it contains food and fire for the mind as well as the body.”
 This saying, attributed to the City of Franklin’s namesake Benjamin Franklin, describes our philosophy that both the physical and cultural aspects of our City are important to our homes, our neighborhoods, and our community.
 For instance, not only do we provide a wide variety of safe and high-quality housing opportunities so our citizens can age in place, but we also provide a wonderful park and outdoor recreation system -- in close coordination with the Milwaukee County Parks System – so our citizens can socialize and exercise in a manner which strengthens our society.
-We are also home to three very good school districts, including the Franklin School District – whose high school baseball team won the WIAA State Championship in 2010 and 2011 and whose coach was voted the NOW All-Suburban Coach of the Year, and whose scholastic achievements include a composite score of 23.0 out of 36.0 on the 2011 ACT test.
+We are also home to three very good school districts: The Franklin School District, Oak Creek/Franklin Joint School District, and the Whitnall School District.

-From a population of 10,006 persons in 1960 – shortly after Franklin incorporated into a City – to 35,504 persons in 2012, our City is one of the fastest growing communities within Wisconsin.
-With 21 square miles, or about 61 percent of Franklin still undeveloped -- primarily within the southwestern quarter of the City where the Ryan Creek Interceptor Sewer is proposed to be constructed during 2012/2013 -- we also have a lot of space for additional growth.
+From a population of 10,006 persons in 1960 – shortly after Franklin incorporated into a City – to 35,779 persons in 2019, our City is one of the fastest growing communities within Wisconsin.
+With 21 square miles, or about 61 percent of Franklin still undeveloped -- primarily within the southwestern quarter of the City -- we also have a lot of space for additional growth.
 We envision that our City could ultimately reach a population of about 57,000 persons – sometime after 2035 – which would likely make Franklin the third or fourth largest community within Milwaukee County.

 We are proud of so much within our community, our highly rated school system, our 3,900 acres of parks, open space and outdoor recreation system, our high level of police and fire protection, our comprehensive natural resource protection standards, our development and design standards, and not least of all, our citizen participation.
 From the various boards and commissions within City government, to the wide range of civic organizations throughout the City, the citizens of Franklin take an active role in our government and our community.